roitraining/ux-designers-training/cloud-run-for-ux/labs/02-cloud-functions-and-translation.md

 http://localhost:3000/get-events/[MY_EVENT_SLUG]?language=fr
 ```

 You will probably get errors when you first try to run one of the services locally.
 Go through the README file for Slick Tickets and configure your service account and environment variables as it instructs.
-If you have trouble, just ask your instructor right away rather than spend time debugging the setup.
+If you have trouble, ask your instructor right away rather than spend time debugging the setup.

 ### Add the Feature to the Web App
 Adding the feature to your events service is only half the battle.
 Next, you need to actually consume the new feature in the web app to make it available to end users.
 Again there are multiple approaches, but here is only example: